 DRCC shall notify in writing the child-care center if there is a finding of noncompliance with the regulatory requirements.
 The center has an opportunity to submit plans for correcting cited deficiencies.
 Notwithstanding any plan of correction or other response submitted by a center, DRCC may initiate adverse action as needed.

-5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers b) Licensed CCDF family child care home
+5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF center providers

 Providers must meet 922 KAR 2:120 along with state fire marshal and the local zoning laws.